psaux0/psaux0.github.io/_posts/2016-7-29-a-bearish-view.md

 The first one is Corporate Profit Change (YoY)adjusted by inventories and tax.
 ![CPATAX]({{site.url}}/assets/fedgraphs/fredgraph.png)
 The grey parts stand for recessions.
 As we can see, every time when the number went less than 0, there was an recession.
 OK, you might say “What about the one around 1987?”
 Don’t you remember Oct 17th 1987?
-This time, 2016, this number again went to less than 0, let us see what is going on.
+During the interview with Jack Schwager,  Paul Tudor Jones said that his company had expected a huge market crash for 2 years before the Black Monday.
+When he saw the pattern on Oct 14th 1987, he knew the moment was coming (then he informed Stan Druckenmiller - my favorite money manager).
+When I read to this place, I was surprised by how PTJ could anticipate 2 years before it happened.
+From the figure, maybe there is an answer (Indeed, some following figures also show a pattern starting from 1985).

-Second discussion is about Debt.
+Second point is about Debt.
 Let me show two figures.
 ![debt1]({{site.url}}/assets/fedgraphs/fredgraph-7.png)
 This figure simply tells the current situation.
 Debt/GDP is over 100%.
 This is even worse than 2008.
 I am wondering if 2008 recession has helped USA deleverage.
 From this figure, I cannot imagine what will happen if recession starts.